 Do I have to take a dividend payment?

-There may come a time when your company is making enough profit to be able to pay dividends.
+Once youve been running your company for a while, it may be making enough profit in order for you to take a dividend.
 But what if the share structure makes it tax heavy for an individual or what if the individual just doesn't want to take a dividend?
 There is a way that you can waive your right to a dividend.

 What is a dividend waiver?